-- 6.62 The fourth reason for refusal is based on the absence of a satisfactory legal agreement to secure affordable housing or a contribution.
-The Appellant was working positively to agree a Section 106 Agreement and Heads of Terms had been circulated when the application was tabled before the Planning Committee.
-It is accordingly considered that Reason 4 can be overcome by a satisfactory legal agreement being completed. - 6.63 The Appellant has made substantial progress in the preparation of a legal agreement, in consultation with officers and the LPA's legal advisors.
-The legal agreement is at an advanced stage and the principle heads of terms have been agreed.
+6.74 The fourth reason for refusal is based on the absence of a satisfactory legal agreement to secure affordable housing or a contribution.
+The Appellant was working positively to agree a Section 106 Agreement, and Heads of Terms had been circulated, when the application was tabled before the

+Planning Committee.
+It is accordingly considered that Reason 4 can be overcome by a satisfactory legal agreement being completed.

+6.75 The Appellant has made substantial progress in the preparation of a legal agreement and the principle heads of terms have been agreed.
 A copy of the draft legal agreement is submitted with this appeal (APP/8) and the LPA has confirmed that they will continue to engage with the Appellant over the course of the Appeal with the view of reaching an agreement on the Section 106 agreement.